-Photos courtesy of Lori Lincoln.
+Photos and words courtesy of Liz Cocke.

 Location: Enter Armed Forces Retirement Home at Randolph Road and Rock Creek Church Road in Washington, D.C.
 For navigation, use 340 Rock Creek Church Road N.W., Washington, D.C.

-5pm: DJ Billy White aka The Music Man
+4pm: DJ Billy White aka The Music Man

-4pm-7pm: catch-and-release pond fishing (bring your own bait, gear)
+4-7pm: catch-and-release pond fishing (bring your own bait, gear)

 6pm: patriotic bike decoration contest judging

 7pm: Kids get flags free to wave in a parade behind marching band!